WHO WE ARE

 MEET OUR TEAM

-Leonard has over 18 years experience developing and commercializing new water and wastewater treatment technologies, primarily in a start-up environment.
-He is a named inventor on over 7 patents and has authored several publications.
+Leonard has over 18 years of experience developing and commercializing new water and wastewater treatment technologies, primarily in a start-up environment.
+Leonard is named as an inventor on over seven patents and has authored several publications.
 Leonard is a Professional Engineer and has an MSc in Environmental Engineering from the University of Guelph.
 Leonard holds inventorship on 7 US patents.